 To build a repair economy we need:

 Many initiatives already exist.
 They can be deployed elsewhere, providing an accelerator to solutions.
+The Stories sections on this site provide case studies for solutions.
 As a starting point, the links and references here identify resources for exploration, inspiration, access and support:

-For extensive on-line repair guides, repairability assessments, tools and spare parts, see iFixit.
-They are now partnering with manufacturers like Apple, Google Pixel, Microsoft and Samsung to help them improve the repairability of their designs.
+For extensive on-line repair guides, repairability assessments, tools and spare parts, see iFixit They are now partnering with manufacturers like Apple, Google Pixel, Microsoft and Samsung to help them improve the repairability of their designs.
+There is also a great resource for budding fixers on the Restarters wiki.
+For things like White Goods iFixit provide online guides and spares supplies companies like eSpares provide online guides and videos.

 RREUSE is an international non-profit network supporting the development of social enterprises in the circular economy through innovative policies and partnerships, and the exchange of best practices.